WEB-CHILD/Scripts/README.md

     - If `--date` is not provided the script uses the current UTC time as the WARC date.
     - The script attempts to guess MIME types using Python's `mimetypes` module; unknown types default to `application/octet-stream`.

+  - `merge_warcs.py`
+    - Description: Recursively finds `.warc` and `.warc.gz` files in a directory and merges their records into a single gzipped WARC file.
+Useful for consolidating many small WARC archives into one file for easier storage or processing.
+    - Basic usage:

+      ```bash
+      python3 merge_warcs.py <input_dir> <output_file.warc.gz>
+      ```

+      Example:

+      ```bash
+      python3 merge_warcs.py warcs/ merged.warc.gz
+      ```

+    - Notes:
+      - The script preserves original records and headers.
+It writes records exactly as read using `warcio`'s ArchiveIterator and WARCWriter.
+      - Input files are detected case-insensitively by the extensions `.warc` and `.warc.gz`.
+      - If you need regenerated WARC-Record-IDs, normalized timestamps, or header changes, the script can be extended to transform records before writing.
+      - Ensure the `warcio` package is installed (`pip install warcio`).
+If `warcio` isn't available the script will raise an error and print installation advice.

 ## Requirements

 - Python 3.7 or newer